petrosgk/Kaggle-Carvana-Image-Masking-Challenge/README.md

 ### Update 15.8.2017
 * Switched to RMSprop optimizer as default.
 * Added multithreaded inference with inference and data loading done on separate threads.
-For me, this cut down inference time from ~3.5hrs to ~2.5hrs with 1024x1024 image size.
-You can run `test_submit_multithreaded.py` to test it.
+This reduced inference time by 40% in my tests.
+You can run `test_submit_multithreaded.py` to try it.

 ### Update 10.8.2017
 * Added 1024x1024 U-net